saicone/PixelBuy/README.md

 ## PixelBuy
-Free plugin for donation system based on WooMinecraft
+Free multi-platform plugin for donation system based on WooMinecraft